fewlines-education/dev-bootcamp-exercises/04_frontend_development/03_bootstrap_basics/01_fundamental_loto_function/README.md

 Write a function with the following specifications:

 - It takes no parameter.
-- It returns a type `Draw`, which is an array of 6 random numbers
+- It returns a type `Draw`, which is an array of 6 numbers
   - Every number of the array should have a value between 0 and 100 (included)

 ## EXAMPLES